vechiato/vechiato.github.io/content/post/Book Learning Open Telemetry.md

 #### **Chapter 9: Deploying OpenTelemetry Across an Organization**

-Rolling out OpenTelemetry isn’t just a technical challenge—it’s also an organizational one.
+Rolling out OpenTelemetry isn’t just a technical challenge it’s also an organizational one.
 This chapter provides strategies for successful adoption, including ways to align cross-team efforts and avoid common pitfalls during implementation.

 ---